 VYTORIN is not addictive.

-VYTORIN is not recommended for use in children, as there have been no studies of its effects in children.
+VYTORIN is not recommended for use in children under 10 years of age, as there have been no studies of its effects in this

 Before you take VYTORIN

 you have an allergy to VYTORIN or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include skin rash, itchiness, shortness of breath, swelling of the face, lips, mouth,

 you are pregnant or breast feeding.

 VYTORIN is contraindicated (i.e. should not be used) during pregnancy and breastfeeding.
 Your baby may absorb this medicine

 whilst in the womb or through breastfeeding and the effect of VYTORIN on the baby's cholesterol levels may affect normal development

 causing foetal malformations (birth defects) or irreversible damage.